• Skip to primary navigation

 Notes

 The recipe below was the frosting recipe originally used for a 9″x13″ cake.
-It is too runny for a layer cake.
-Use the chocolate avocado frosting recipe above or see the post for several more options!
+It’s too runny for a layer cake.
+Use the chocolate avocado frosting recipe above, or see the post for several more options!

 Chocolate Fudge Frosting